canonical/lxd/doc/faq.md

 BACKEND is one of `btrfs`, `ceph`, `dir`, `lvm` or `zfs`.

-Unless specified otherwise, LXD will setup loop based storage with a sane default size.
+Unless specified otherwise, LXD will set up loop-based storage with a sane default size.

-For production environments, you should be using block backed storage instead both for performance and reliability reasons.
+For production environments, you should be using block-backed storage instead, both for performance and reliability reasons.

-### How can I live migrate a container using LXD?
+### How can I live-migrate a container using LXD?
 Live migration requires a tool installed on both hosts called [CRIU](https://criu.org), which is available in Ubuntu via: